Lake (American band): History

 On August 22, 2015, the band celebrated their 10-year anniversary by playing all their albums from start to finish in a 12-hour marathon set at Bayview Hall, Whidbey Island, Washington.

-Their ninth album, Roundelay, was released on April 25, 2020.
+Their eleventh and most recent album, Bucolic Gone, was released on March 7, 2025.

 Musical style

 Lake features male and female vocals backed by guitars, keyboards and occasionally horns.
 AllMusic referred to Lake as being "one of several brainy and sweet indie pop bands... to call the Pacific Northwest their home."
 These characteristics were also noted in their reviews by Pitchfork Media.
 Like many artists on K Records, their style is lo-fi.